 Acquired: 1999

-Notes: Custom model made for NASCAR ARCADE with floating bridge and PU direct switch.
+Notes: Custom model made in 1999 for GiGS April 2000 issue, themed around NASCAR ARCADE.
+Has floating bridge and PU direct switch.
 Performance "Big Block" added in 2016.

 ESP SEC "Jasperwood"